mwestera/py4ling/exercises/6_lists.md

 **6.24.** In the above program, did you use `if` statements?
 Try to write this program without using `if` statements, by using a list of day names instead.
 Does this make the program easier to modify if the client changes their mind again?

 - - - - - -
 **Something to keep in mind:** Whenever you need a mapping from (consecutive) integer numbers to something else, such as strings, use a list, which is precisely such a mapping.
-For a mapping from things other than integer numbers, we will learn about another datastructure later, the _dictionary_.
+For a mapping from things other than integer numbers, we will learn about another data structure later, the _dictionary_.
 - - - - -

 **6.25.** You go on a wonderful holiday leaving on day number 3 (a Wednesday).
 You return home after 137 sleeps.
 Write a general version of the program which asks for the starting day number, and the length of your stay, and it will tell you the name of day of the week you will return on.